cognitect/transit-format/README.md

 ## How it works

 Transit is defined in terms of an extensible set of elements used to represent values.
 The elements correspond to semantic types common across programming languages, e.g., strings, arrays, URIs, etc. When an object is written with Transit, a language-specific Transit library maps the object's type to one of supported semantic types.
 Then it encodes the value into MessagePack or JSON using the rules defined for that semantic type.
 Whenever possible, data is written directly to MessagePack or JSON using those protocols' built-in types.
 For instance, a string or an array from any language is always just represented as a string or an array in MessagePack or JSON.
 When a value cannot be represented directly as a built-in type in MessagePack or JSON, it must be encoded.
-Encoding captures the semantic type and value of the data in a form that can be represented as a built-in type in MessagePack or JSON, either a string, a two element array or a map/JSON-object.
+Encoding captures the semantic type and value of the data in a form that can be represented as a built-in type in MessagePack or JSON, either a string, a two element array or a JSON object or MessagePack map (referred to as object/map in the rest of this specification).

 When Transit data is read, any encoded values are decoded and programming language appropriate representations are produced.